rgibler/cs50/README.md

 	find works except it does not stop reading in files when it hits EOF.

-	NEED TO BEGIN WORKING ON find (more comfortable) search and sort algorithms.
+	Will come back to find and find (more comfortable) later

 	fifteen.c complete

 Problem Set 4: Forensics

-	Unstarted.
+	whodunit complete,
+	will being working on resize